 - seek out dentally friendly sports drinks

-There are many risks involved with oral piercings, including chipped or cracked teeth, blood clots, blood poisoning, heart infections, brain abscess, nerve disorders (trigeminal neuralgia), receding gums or scar tissue.
+Oral piercings can cause chipped or cracked teeth, blood clots, blood poisoning, heart infections, brain abscesses, nerve disorders (trigeminal neuralgia), receding gums and/or scar tissue.
 Your mouth contains millions of bacteria, and infection is a common complication of oral piercing.
 Your tongue could swell large enough to close off your airway!

-So follow the advice of the American Dental Association and give your mouth a break – skip the mouth jewelry.
+Please consider following the advice of the American Dental Association and give your mouth a break – skip the mouth jewelry!

 Tobacco - Bad News In Any Form